vectordotdev/vector/website/docs/reference/transforms/merge.md

 ### merge_fields

 Fields to merge.

-The values of these fields will be merged into the _first_ partial event.
+The values of these fields will be merged into the first partial event.
 Fields not specified here will be ignored.
-Merging process takes the first buffered partial event, then loops over the rest of them and merges in the fields from each buffered partial event.
-The last event with the field takes priority and overrides the previous event.
+Merging process takes the first partial event and the base, then it merges in the fields from each successive partial event, until a non-partial event arrives.
 Finally, the non-partial event fields are merged in, producing the resulting merged event.

 </Field>